nycmeshnet/nycmesh.net/content/installs/index.md

 ### 3. DIY Install

 Already know something about networking?
-If you’d like to try connecting to the network on your own, fill out the form above to be assigned a potential node number, then follow the instructions on our <a href=https://docs.nycmesh.net/>docs</a> and ask for help on our <a href=https://slack.nycmesh.net/T02MB96L1/CL7BDUTA7>#diy-install-support</a> Slack channel.
+If you’d like to try connecting to the network on your own, fill out the [join form](/join) to receive a potential node number.
+Then follow the instructions on our <a href=https://docs.nycmesh.net/>docs</a> and ask for help on our <a href=https://slack.nycmesh.net/T02MB96L1/CL7BDUTA7>#diy-install-support</a> Slack channel.
 Once you are connected, we ask that you give a minimum monthly donation of $20 to help us maintain the network.